 From the moment you set foot inside the restaurant, Tre Lune's mission is clear: each of their patrons will walk away with a classic taste of Italy.
 And come back, again and again, as their many loyal customers already do.
 To start with, there is the decor, all warm wood and clean surfaces with nary a dusty grape leaf in sight.
 Black and white photos of vintage celebrities line the walls.
 And then there's the food.
 Tre Lune's menu celebrates the different regions of Italy, each dish made with the freshest components, highlighting a prestigious ingredient.
 Don't hesitate to ask your server for a meal suggestion or wine pairing guideline; the staff here is extremely friendly and knowledgeable.
 (8059692646)

-This accomplished Italian restaurant receives constant kudos for its authentic, yet inventive cuisine.
-Husband and wife team Alberto and elaine Morello opened Olio e Limone Ristorante in 1999 with the goal of providing Santa Barbara with creative, authentic Italian fare in an inviting setting.
+This accomplished Italian restaurant receives constant kudos for its authentic yet inventive cuisine.
+Husband and wife team Alberto and Elaine Morello opened Olio e Limone Ristorante in 1999 with the goal of providing Santa Barbara with creative Italian fare in an inviting setting.
 Fresh flavor combinations featuring locally grown ingredients abound.
-The menu features everything from ravioli with roasted eggplant and goat cheese to fresh fish, rack of veal, roasted quail, free-range chicken and veal scaloppine with lemon and artichokes.
+The menu changes often and offers everything from ravioli with roasted eggplant and goat cheese to fresh fish, rack of veal, roasted quail, free-range chicken and veal scaloppine with lemon and artichokes.
 Olio E Limone's extensive wine list boasts local vintages and Italian selections.
 A small room is available to reserve for private dining.
 (805-899-2699)